zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

        .. type:: string
           :required: false

-     - The ID of the :ref:`Customer <v2/customers-create>` for whom the payment is being created.
-This is used for :ref:`recurring payments <guides/recurring>` and :ref:`single click payments <guides/checkout>`.
+     - The ID of the :doc:`Customer </reference/v2/customers-api/get-customer>` for whom the payment is being created.
+       This is used for :doc:`recurring payments </guides/recurring>` and :doc:`single click payments </guides/checkout>`.

    * - | ``mandateId``

        .. type:: string
           :required: false

-     - When creating recurring payments, the ID of a specific :ref:`Mandate <v1/mandates-create>` may be supplied to indicate which of the consumer's accounts should be credited.
+     - When creating recurring payments, the ID of a specific :doc:`Mandate </reference/v2/mandates-api/get-mandate>` may be supplied to indicate which of the consumer's accounts should be credited.

 Payment method specific parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^